Fatcatcreate/Chip-8-Emulator/README.md

 # Chip-8

-For the game i have 0 clue what the controsl are<br />
+For each game i have 0 clue what the controsl are<br />
 play around with the controls but it takes in
 <br />1234<br />
 Q W E R<br />